rishabhmudradi/Quizio/README.txt

 SOURCES
 -------
-Since all members of our team had prior experience with iOS development, we did not use many templates.
+Since all members of our team had prior experience with iOS development, we did not use many outside sources.
 Instead we referred to each other, youtube, or stack overflow for assistance.
-We also used dribble to get a sense of what a quiz app would look like, and created every piece of our UI from Sketch.
+We also used Dribble to get a sense of what a quiz app would look like, and created every piece of our UI from Sketch.

 Open-Source Frameworks
   - Custom Alert View (https://github.com/vikmeup/SCLAlertView-Swift)